-The number of design components available to an engineer when capturing their next design can vary from a few hundred through to hundreds of thousands.
-But no matter how many components are available to hand there will always be more that aren't, and that need to be created and added for reuse.
+The number of design components available to an engineer when capturing their next design can vary from a few hundred scattered across individual symbol and model libraries, through to hundreds of thousands, stored in a dedicated company parts database.
+But no matter how many components are available to hand, there will always be more that aren't, and that need to be created and added for reuse.

 For a small design house, an engineer will simply change 'hats' and become the Librarian – whipping up required components that are missing from their design arsenal.
 However, for a larger organization that employs a dedicated library department to grow and maintain the design components – accessible to all engineers and designers in that organization – it makes sense to submit requests for new (missing) components to that department.
-Providing an elegant solution to this, Altium Designer, in conjunction with your Altium 365 Workspace, offer the Part Requests feature.
+Providing an elegant solution to this, Altium Designer, in conjunction with your self-managed instance of Altium Concord Pro, offer the Part Requests feature.

 This document takes a look at the part requests feature from the server perspective, including configuration settings, starting a request and viewing a request.
 For information on using the feature from within Altium Designer see Part Requests.